 Teach your students how spiders use their sticky webs to catch their food.
 Then have them make their very own spiders that really climb!

-Save and clean your hollowed out eggshells, then fill them with cornstarch to create exploding ghost sidewalk bombs!
+Save and clean your hollowed-out eggshells, then fill them with cornstarch to create vanishing ghosts!
 Experiment with dropping or throwing them from different angles and heights to see what sorts of patterns you can create.

-The best Halloween games involve simple supplies and simple setup.
-Stick a drinking straw into a ball of Play-Doh, then roll the dice and add that number of spider rings to your stack.
+The best Halloween activities involve simple supplies and simple setup.
+Stick a drinking straw into a ball of play dough, then roll the dice and add that number of spider rings to your stack.
 The first to fill up their spider tower wins!

 Nothing spooky here!
 Make this cute little tissue ghost dance with just a balloon and a little static electricity.